 Direct comparisons of products of a kind are our bread and butter.
 To ensure a complete evaluation of the products under review, we establish mutually exclusive, collectively exhaustive metrics to guide our investigation.
 The details of these analyses are discussed below.

 Another way that we look at range is how long the machine will run on a charge.
 In the case of the MAX, it has a runtime of 59 minutes before the battery is depleted to the point of not being able to propel the rider.
 Again, this is on flat ground, so one can expect this number to decrease if traversing hilly terrain.
 Finally, we include battery recharge time in our range evaluation.
 The Hiboy beat the class average by powering up its fully depleted lithium-ion cell in 4 hours and 30 minutes.
-All in all, it's a leader in the class
+All in all, it performed relatively well.

 The power metric evaluates the scooter's ability to climb hills as well as its flat ground maximum speed.
 While the Hiboy MAX is a veritable speed demon at 19.3 mph, it struggled with one of the steeper hills (1/4 mile 10.5% grade) in our test.